-- Timesheet Start Date: Start Date of the Timesheet is being updated
+- Timesheet Start Date: Start Date of the Timesheet that is being updated.

 - Item: The part of ClickTime that is affected by the action.
 This can include an indication that someone has logged into the Website, created/edited a TimeEntry, updated a person/etc.

 - Item ID: The unique ID of the Item that is being affected by the action.
-This can be useful to group all edits to the same TimeEntry/employee/etc
+This can be useful when grouping all edits to the same TimeEntry/employee/etc.